chennqqi/faas-flow/README.md

                 // do something
                 return data, nil
         })
-        dag.Node("n2").Callback("http://gateway:8080/function/fake-storage")
+        dag.Node("n2")
         dag.Edge("n1", "C")
         dag.Edge("C", "n2")
 }
 ```
-Full implementions of the above examples are available [here](https://github.com/s8sg/faasflow-example)
+Full implementation of the above examples are available [here](https://github.com/s8sg/faasflow-example)
 ## Faas-flow Design
-The current design consideration are made based on the below goals
+The current design consideration is made based on the below goals
-> 1. Leverage the openfaas platform
+> 1. Leverage the OpenFaaS platform
 > 2. Not to violate the notions of function
-> 3. Provide flexibility, scalability and adaptibility
+> 3. Provide flexibility, scalability, and adaptability

 #### Just as function as any other
-Faas-flow is deployed and provisioned just like any other openfaas function.
-It allows faas-flow to take advantage of rich functionalities available on Openfaas. `faas-flow` provide a openfaas template and just like any other openfaas function it can be deployed with `faas-cli`
+Faas-flow is deployed and provisioned just like any other OpenFaaS function.
+It allows Faas-flow to take advantage of rich functionalities available on OpenFaaS.
+Faas-flow provide an OpenFaaS template (`faas-flow`) and just like any other OpenFaaS function it can be deployed with `faas-cli`
 ![alt its a function](https://github.com/s8sg/faas-flow/blob/master/doc/design/complete-faas.jpg)

 #### Adapter pattern for zero intrumenttaion in code
-Faas-flow function follow the adapter pattern.
-Here the adaptee is the functions and the adapter is `faas-flow`.
-For each node execution, `faas-flow` handle the calls to the functions.
+Faas-flow function follows the adapter pattern.
+Here the adaptee is the functions and the adapter is the flow.
+For each node execution, Faas-flow handle the calls to the functions.
 Once the execution is over, it forwards an event to itself.
-This way the arrangement logic is seperated from the functions and is implemented in the adapter.
-Compositions need no code instrumentations, making functions completly independent of the compositions details
+This way the arrangement logic is separated from the functions and is implemented in the adapter.
+Compositions need no code instrumentations, making functions completely independent of the details of the compositions
 ![alt function is independent of composition](https://github.com/s8sg/faas-flow/blob/master/doc/design/adapter-pattern.jpg)

 #### Aggregate pattern as chaining
-Aggregatation of seperate function calls are done as chaining.
+Aggregation of separate function calls is done as chaining.
 Multiple functions can be called from a single node with order maintained as per the chain.
-This way one execution node can be implemented as an aggregator function that invokes multiple functions, collects the results, optionally applies business logic, and returns a consolidated response to the client or forward to next nodes.
-Faas-flow fuses the adapter pattern and aggregate pattern to support more complex usecases
+This way one execution node can be implemented as an aggregator function that invokes multiple functions collects the results, optionally applies business logic, and returns a consolidated response to the client or forward to next nodes.
+Faas-flow fuses the adapter pattern and aggregate pattern to support more complex use cases
 ![alt aggregation](https://github.com/s8sg/faas-flow/blob/master/doc/design/aggregate-pattern.jpg)

 #### Event driven iteration
-Openfaas uses [Nats](https://nats.io) for event delivery and faas-flow leverages openfaas platform.
-Node execution in `faas-flow` starts by a completion event of one or more previous nodes.
+OpenFaaS uses [Nats](https://nats.io) for event delivery and Faas-flow leverages OpenFaaS platform.
+Node execution in Faas-flow starts by a completion event of one or more previous nodes.
 A completion event denotes that all the previous dependent nodes have completed.
 The event carries the execution state and identifies the next node to execute.
-With events faas-flow asynchronously carry-on execution of nodes by iterating itself over and over till all nodes are executed
+With events Faas-flow asynchronously carry-on execution of nodes by iterating itself over and over till all nodes are executed
 ![alt iteration](https://github.com/s8sg/faas-flow/blob/master/doc/design/event-driven-iteration.jpg)

 #### 3rd party KV store for coordination
 When executing branches, one node is dependent on more than one predecessor nodes.
 In that scenario, the event for completion is generated by coordination of earlier nodes.
 Like any distributed system the coordination is achieved via a centralized service.
-Faas-flow keeps the logic of the coordination controller inside of faas-flow implementation and lets the user use any external synchronous KV store by implementing [`StateStore`](https://godoc.org/github.com/s8sg/faas-flow#StateStore)
+Faas-flow keeps the logic of the coordination controller inside of Faas-flow implementation and lets the user use any external synchronous KV store by implementing [`StateStore`](https://godoc.org/github.com/s8sg/faas-flow#StateStore)
 ![alt coordination](https://github.com/s8sg/faas-flow/blob/master/doc/design/3rd-party-statestore.jpg)

 #### 3rd party Storage for intermediate data